 - horticultural mineral oil-Some formulations OMRI-listed for organic use.

 - insecticidal soap-May require several applications.
 Complete coverage is essential.
+Not recommended for use on yellow-skin nectarine varieties.
 Some formulations are OMRI-listed for organic use.

 - kaolin clay (Surround at Home)-Repels some insect pests when applied as a spray to leaves, stems, and fruit.
 OMRI-listed for organic use.